 Dear District 11 Residents,

+Thank you for subscribing to the District 11 e-Newsletter.
 I am honored to serve as your County Commissioner and invite you to read the monthly newsletter for updates on important County government matters as well as information regarding community events.
 I hope you find it useful and encourage you to share it with your family and friends.

 Should you have any comments, ideas, or concerns, scroll down to the end of this newsletter for my office contact information.

 MEETING SCHEDULE COMMISSION CHAMBER: NOVEMBER SCHEDULE

 November 8 – 9:30 am: Board of County Commissioners

 November 14 – 9:30 am: Infrastructure and Utilities Committee (IUC)

 November 14 – 1:30 pm: Government Operations Committee (GOC)

 November 15 – 9:30 am: Zoning Hearing